yarikdevcom/fastapi-service/README.md

 ## Bootstrap env
-- install `pyenv` first to able to use `pyenv install 3.10.1`
+- install `pyenv` first to able to use `pyenv install 3.10.3`
-- then use `pyenv use 3.10.2` and `pip install poetry`
+- then use `pyenv shell 3.10.3` and `pip install poetry`
 - `poetry install` to init your env
-- `poetry run pre-commit install` to autoformat your code
+- `poetry run pre-commit run -a` to autoformat your code

 ## Project commands [inside `app/bin.py`]
 - `poetry run test` -> runs docker compose containers and then runs tests